Tooth Fairy Letters That Can Elate Your Kid’s Morning

 - The first step is to ensure your child doesn’t suspect the letter is from you.
 Children are naturally curious and sceptical at the same time.
 While they want to believe it is true, your letters should look genuine enough to convince them.
 Therefore avoid writing it in your handwriting on paper they can find at home.
 Instead pick a colored paper, craft or cardboard from an art store and write the note in small letters.
 You could get help from a friend and even add a fancy ribbon to it.

 - Now is a good time to drop some advice on dental care.
 Weave a story like where their tooth goes after it falls and the fairy queen doesn’t like dirty teeth.
-The clean teeth would go to building the castle and the dirty ones will make up the pavement on the streets.
+The clean teeth would go to building the castle and the dirty ones would make up the pavement on the streets.
 This should be a good motivator to keep their teeth clean.

 - Add something humorous or funny notes, maybe a joke or how the tooth fairy witnessed a funny incident in their life.